oriweingart/redux-publish-action/README.md

 ```bash
 http://your.app.com?sender=true
 ```
-For users that receive the intercations from the sender - add ?receiver=true to the application url
+For users that receive the interactions from the sender - add ?receiver=true to the application url
 ```bash
 http://your.app.com?receiver=true
 ```